relay-dev/fluent-commander/README.md

 }
 ```

-Configure your application to use FluentCommander with the IDatabaseCommanderFactory:
+Configure your application to use FluentCommander with the IDatabaseCommanderFactory

 ```csharp
 using FluentCommander.SqlServer;